Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 sudo usermod -a -G docker ${USER}

-To build an ANMS that uses an emulator for the CAM Gateway (which means that the ANMS will not require a CAM server), have the following environment set in the build step above:
+To build an ANMS that uses an emulator for the CAM Gateway (which means that the ANMS will not require a CAM server), have the following environment set in the build step above.
+(Note: The default value that uses the CAM Gateway is cam-gateay

 The ANMS uses Puppet version 7 [puppet-agent] to install requisite system packages and configure system files and services.
 In addition, Bolt [puppet-bolt] is needed to install needed Puppet modules and run the Puppet agent remotely.